cacton77/robotic_chess_player/README.md

 ```

 ## Setting Up
+Configure the following ONLY ONCE for a new PC or when calibrations are needed.
+The PC at the MACS lab has already performed the needed set up.

 ### 1. Setting up the camera driver
 Make sure the `cam_IP` parameter in the camera launch file (robotic_chess_player/launch/camera_bringup_freerun.launch) match with the actual camera IP adress.